SamsungInternet/blog/content/posts/2019-10-08--making-vscode-run-faster-on-chromebooks/index.md

 This was because the visuals were being run in a Chrome instance on Linux then forwarded to ChromeOS which is an expensive thing to do on a HiDPI screen like the Pixelbook.

 This seems like a waste of resources to me considering we are already running a Chrome front end in ChromeOS itself.
-We can take advantage of this by running a version of VSCode which exposes the front end via a http server we can access from ChromeOS.
+We can take advantage of this by running a version of VSCode which exposes the front end via a HTTP server we can access from ChromeOS.

 ### Getting started

 The project we are using to do this is called [code-server](https://github.com/cdr/code-server):

 > [**cdr/code-server**
 *code-server is VS Code running on a remote server, accessible through the browser.
-Try it out: docker run -it -p…*github.com](https://github.com/cdr/code-server)
+Try it out: docker...](https://github.com/cdr/code-server)

-Code server is a server which runs the VSCode backend and exposes the front end via http or https.
+Code server is a server which runs the VSCode backend and exposes the front end via HTTP or HTTPS.
 We will run this back-end in crostini then access it through Chrome, so it works entirely offline but through the local browser.

 1. Download the latest linux release from [here](https://github.com/cdr/code-server/releases).